top of page

 • Reject.

-There are some things in our culture that we can Accept wholesale. no changes needed.
+There are some things in our culture that we can Accept wholesale.
+No changes needed.

 • Example: The holiday of Thanksgiving.
 The cultural values of thanksgiving and gratitude are part and parcel to the Christian worldview.